CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv4-unicast attribute-mod

-Provides commands to configure the attribute mode for the address family.
+Provides commands to configure the attribute mode for IPv4.

 - - -

 ## nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv4-unicast aspath

-Provides commands to configure options for handling AS_PATH for prefixes from/to peer for the specified address family.
+Provides commands to configure options for handling the AS_PATH for prefixes to and from the peer for IPv4.

 - - -

 ## nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv4-unicast aspath allow-my-asn

-If enabled, it is acceptable for a received AS_PATH to contain the ASN of the local system.
+Turns on or off the option for a received AS_PATH to contain the ASN of the local system.

 - - -

 ## nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv4-unicast aspath allow-my-asn occurrences

-Indicates max number of occurrences of the local system's AS number in the received AS_PATH
+Configues the maximum number of times the local system's AS number can occur in the received AS_PATH.

 ### Command Syntax